msalmansaeedch786/mailgun-lambda-sns/README.md

 # Mailgun - Lambda - SNS

-AWS Lambda Function that is proxied to an AWS API Gateway sends notification using AWS SNS triggering on Webhooks and stores the results in AWS S3.
+AWS Lambda Function that is proxied to an AWS API Gateway sends notification using AWS SNS which trigged on events and stores the results in AWS S3.

 ## Getting Started

-This project is build and AWS Lambda Function that triggered when an email goes out via [Mailgun](mailgun.com).
-Once it’s out Mailgun sends various events back (open, clicked, etc).
-The moment wehn an an email sent out via Mailgun, we now have those events with us via webhooks, hitting an API Gateway and that information is proxied to a Lambda.
-The Lambda will firt of all save a copy of the raw webhook and store it in any storage avilable i.e AWS S3 and publish a transformed version of the raw webhook into AWS SNS or using any publishing service.
+This project is about building an AWS Lambda Function that triggered when an email goes out via [Mailgun](mailgun.com).
+Once its out, Mailgun sends various events back (open, clicked, etc).
+The moment wehn an an email sent out via Mailgun, we can track the email through those events via webhooks.
+The webhook put a POST request to an API Gateway and that information is proxied to a Lambda.
+The Lambda will first of all save a copy of the raw webhook and store it in any storage avilable i.e AWS S3 and publish a transformed version of the raw webhook into AWS SNS or using any publishing service.

 ## Design Choices and Implementation

-For the provision of the infrastrcuture, Terraform is being used for IaC (Infrastructure as Code) to setup different AWS Services inlucding:
+For the provisioning of the infrastrcuture, Terraform is being used for IaC (Infrastructure as Code) to setup different AWS Services inlucding:

 * AWS Lambda Function
 * AWS API Gatewat